 - Your forum user name cannot be changed once chosen when first using the forums.
 Custom avatars are not enabled.
 A faded user icon indicates indicates they no longer exist/participate here.

 - Remember, App Review isn't here, there are no pre-reviews and while opinions flow like water from a leaky bit bucket around here, that's pretty much all you can expect when asking 'how to succeed w/xyz during review?' - no one on devForums can promise what App Review will/won't approve/reject.

 - Try to mark your thread closed should it be solved - this helps others to know if they've helped you and flags the solution for someone w/similar issues that may find your thread later.
 You can also mark helpful comments as well.
 You closed the thread when you mark it solved.
 That tells people you don't need more help with it.
 Don't do that unless it doesn't need further attention.
 If you have a new question, leave that thread/question closed and please start a new one.
 If there is something in the first thread you want to reference, copy the link and add it to your new thread/question.

 - Avoid tagging onto someone else's thread with a new/different question, especially when that thread is closed/out dated.
 Start your own new/unique thread so you can better track and close if solved.

-- Resist generating duplicate threads/comments.
+- Resist spamming the forum by topic-splitting and/or generating duplicate threads/comments.
 Edit your comment via the Actions menu, or simply reply to/bump your own thread if you have additional info or wish to make changes, etc.

 - Code begging is discouraged.
 Feel free to scan Apple's Sample Code library.